MicahElliott/cron-book/manuscript/cron-book.md

   no sudo for non-tty
   swapping hours and minutes
   star in wrong column
-  no var substitution: bad: PATH=/usr/local/bin:$PATH

 List of Quirks
   doing something with X11

-List of Best Practices
-  use two digits
-  use sun instead of 0
+List of Best Current Practices (BCPs) use two digits use sun instead of 0 align columns
-  align columns